leeper/opinioncourse/Notes/Week2.md

 * What aspect(s) of this week's readings did you find the most difficult or challenging?

+## Questions from Troels

+* Dahl asks us whether any group of people is entitled to form their own government; what is the appropriate size of a demos?
+If we think of Dahl’s criteria of effective participation; the right of every citizen to be heard in the process of lawmaking, one could argue that a small demos is to prefer in a democracy.
+Do you agree?
+What is the relationship between the size of the demos and the role of public opinion?
+* The implication of Dahl’s principle for inclusion in the demos seems to be that the different age limits is incompatible with the ideal democracy.
+How serious is this problem?
+One could argue that introducing responsibility before full inclusion is granted is part of an educational process, but is this a reasonable argument?
+* Downs and others have argued elsewhere that it is individually and collectively irrational for most people to invest time and effort in trying to influence policy between elections.
+Indeed everyone could not invest the amount of time that politicians and political activists do.
+If they did politicians would argue about how to distribute much fewer resources.
+What are the implications of this argument for Dahl’s theory?
+* Herbst is interested in the effects of the growing amount of polling data on politics and how it transforms the meaning of public opinion.
+Is polling data – i.e. the aggregation of individual opinions on predefined issues – really the kind of public opinion that should be influencing policy?
+If polling data is what we mean by public opinion, should we use this technique to determine policy or to determine the policy agenda?
+Would that be effective participation?
+If you think of participation in a deliberative sense, the deliberative part – i.e. the public scrutiny of the reasoning opinions (hopefully) are grounded in – seems to be missing.
+Should public opinion be formed in public debate, or is the aggregation of private opinions sufficient?
+* Mansbridge presents four models for representation; Which model do you find most desirable?
+Returning to Downs: Which model is in accordance with rational behavior from individual voters and politicians?

 ## Herbst
 * What are the two values of public opinion that Herbst describes?
 (30)
 	* Instrumental and symbolic